RollBots: Other Bots

 Ringo (Scott McNeil): A member of the Hai'bu tribe who, like his fellow Hai'bu tribe member Oddball, had one of his limbs stolen (his right arm).
 He thinks that Oddball is weird and says that he has no wits.
 Ringo cleans up the FCPD building and is good friends with the Kei'zatsu working there.

 Roboto (Trevor Devall): A member of the Zurasho tribe and the team leader of the Zurasho botball team called the Zurasho Slashers.
 He is considered to be the best botball player ever and is very popular.
 He is good friends with Spin, Penny and Tinny (who is a huge fan of Roboto).
 In the middle of a game with the Fuzata botball team, he was kidnapped, resulting in a city-wide riot.
 It turned out that his kidnappers were the botballs who were originally part of the Hai'bu tribe called the Kenchi-ku.
 They kidnapped him because they hated being used as botballs and wanted revenge, but they soon let him go and accepted their new job as botballs.
 When Vett attacked the Flip City stadium to steal the botball cup during the botball championship match, Roboto helps the FCPD to keep the cup away from Vett.
 Roboto is a very fast and skilled bot.

 Bug & Zilla (Richard Ian Cox) & (Colin Murdock): Two members of the Tensai tribe who are always seen working together.
 They are always working on new and improved bot mods, about which they are very excited.
 However, their excitement gets in the way of their better judgement about how their bot mods could hurt Flip City instead of help it; and their antics have caused trouble for the FCPD on a few occasions.
 Bug dreams of someday becoming Tensai chief, and is secretly building an anti-matter force field trax system in his spare time.
 Zilla, on the other hand is secretly reading up on how to be a Zobo'shi and likes to try to figure out what Bug does in his free time.

 Rigaroo (Scott McNeil): A bot who is a participant in the Flip City Grand Prix.
 He considers himself to be the fastest bot in Flip City.
 He is extremely arrogant and always refers to himself in the third person.
 He and Spin have a rivalry and since Spin was not allowed to be a part of the FCGP, Rigaroo makes fun of him and calls Spin a coward.
 After Spin saves the Grand Prix from disaster because of one of Vertex's setups, Rigaroo realizes that he was wrong about Spin, and offers him his respect.
-Although Rigaroo's tribe is unknown, aside from his colour, he looks just like a member of the Kei'zatsu tribe.
+Although Rigaroo's tribe is unknown, aside from his color, he looks just like a member of the Kei'zatsu tribe.
 This is odd because members of the Kei'zatsu tribe are prohibited from participating in the FCGP.